cblakes2020

 Click the Art as a Healing Process Link Below for more information.

-Representation and self-expression matters.
+Why Representation and self-expression matters

 For me, this act carried something even deeper.
-I live in Europe, educated in its traditions, but I am a person of colour with Caribbean roots.
-Surrounded by European rituals folded into Christmas — from pagan to Christian — I rarely see reflections of African or Caribbean heritage included.
-And yet, Christianity thrived in Ethiopia and Africa long before it entered the pagan realms of Central Europe.So creating a brown cherub was a way of saying I am here too.
-Art here becomes medicine.
-By putting myself forward, by seeing yourself reflected, you reclaim space, restore dignity, and feel whole.
+I live in Europe, educated in its traditions, but I am a person of colour, melanated with darker pigments and Caribbean roots.
+I am Surrounded by European rituals and Folklore, all folded into a Christian Christmas — And yet, Christianity thrived in Ethiopia and parts of the African continent long before it entered the pagan realms of Central Europe.
+So creating a Melanic cherub was a way of saying I am here too.
+Art becomes medicine.
+By putting myself forward, by seeing myserlf reflected, we reclaim space, restore dignity, and feel whole, it is part of the Human condition.

-Painting the cherub for the Christmas tree was my way of healing, of putting myself into a tradition and ritual.
+Painting the cherub for the Christmas tree was my way of healing, of putting myself into tradition and ritual.
 It was about representation — seeing myself there, and letting that feel good.

 As I continue to explore this idea of Mental Wellbeing and the love of Creative Arts, I find myself returning to the ways creativity has moved through the people I have met — shaping not only what they created, but how they continued.
 Between what was felt, what is expressed, and what remains.